 Don't worry, there is a fairly simple fix.
-All you do is "Import from Another Catalog," for each alternate catalog you have.
-I actually had three Lightroom catalogs: one for my Mac mini desktop computer, an old one from a PC desktop that bit the dust two years ago, and my laptop catalog.
-I recently imported the Mac Mini and the PC catalogs into my laptop catalog, and I thought I'd share the process with you.
+You will need to merge your Lightroom catalogs into a single catalog.
+In my case, I actually had three Lightroom catalogs: one for my Mac mini desktop computer, an old one from a PC desktop that bit the dust two years ago, and my laptop catalog.
+I recently imported the Mac Mini and the PC catalogs into my laptop catalog, and I thought I would share the process with you.

-You start this by opening the catalog you want to have as your 'master' catalog.
-Then go to File in the top menu, then down to 'Import from Another Catalog.'
+Step 2.
+Then go to File in the top menu, then down to 'Import from Another Catalog' and click.

 Below you can see that I went to an external drive where I had copied the catalog from my desktop computer.

+Step 4.
 Click on the file that ends in .lrcat, and select "Choose."

 You can choose which folders you want to import from, if you want to move the photos or simply add them to the catalog, or if you want to replace images that you may already have in the current catalog.

-*** Please note that the items in the green boxes are NOT how you should have them, rather highlighting areas that you need to make choices.
+*** Please note that the items in the green boxes are NOT NECESSARILY how you should have them, rather highlighting areas that you need to make choices.